PaddlePaddle/PARL/benchmark/fluid/offline-Q-learning/README.md

 ## Demonstration

-We provide a demonstration of offline Q-learning with parallel executing, in which we seperate the procedures of collecting data and training the model.
+We provide a demonstration of offline Q-learning with parallel executing, in which we separate the procedures of collecting data and training the model.
 First we collect data by interacting with the environment and save them to a replay memory file, and then fit and evaluate the Q network with the collected data.
 Repeat these two steps to improve the performance gradually.

 ### Dependencies:
 + [paddlepaddle==1.8.5](https://github.com/PaddlePaddle/Paddle)